ADElaplana/my-playground/README.md

 ## Projects

 - [Robot_vs_Monster_pygame](Robot_vs_Monster_pygame/)
   A simple Pygame demo where you collect coins and dodge a monster.
+   **My submission in the “Advanced Course in Programming” in Python (University of Helsinki MOOC).**